Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the sampling stage, agents share information with others.
-The information includes others' observations and predicted actions.
-After collecting the necessary information from other agents, all agents follow the A2C training pipeline but use COMA loss to update the policy.
-The value function (critic) is centralized the same as MAA2C.
+In the sampling stage, agents share information with each other, including their observations and predicted actions.
+Once the necessary information has been collected, all agents follow the standard A2C training pipeline.
+However, in order to update the policy, agents use the counterfactual multi-agent (COMA) loss function.
+Similar to MAA2C, the value function (critic) is centralized.
+This centralized critic enables agents to effectively learn from the collective experience of all agents, leading to improved performance in MARL tasks.

 .. figure:: ../images/coma.png
     :width: 600